 The Parent Center offers informative parenting information.
 I have materials on a wide variety of parenting topics, if there is a topic that you are interested in that I may not have, please meet with me so that your needs can be met.
-These resources are maintained in room 114B.
-This year will bring extensive educational information, programs and resources that you will be able to obtain through the administration or counselor.
+These resources are maintained in my office or right here on my website.

 Ways to keep your child in school!!!